These are the most useful ham-related websites I’ve found, so far ....

 membership.
 Membership also gives you access to a special members-only

-- ZM4T is the East Coast Contest group based near Napier.
+- ZM4T is the East Coast Contest group based near Hastings.
 I’m their

 volunteer webmaster so blame me for the rather utilitarian site design (curiously similar to this

 - ZL6QH is the infamous call of the Quartz Hill contest group based on Quartz Hill just outside